rohityadavcloud/rohityadavcloud.github.io/_posts/2020-05-30-cloudstack-rpi4-kvm.markdown

 - Ubuntu 20.04 [arm64
 image](http://cdimage.ubuntu.com/ubuntu/releases/20.04/release/) installed on a Samsung EVO+ 128GB micro sd card (any 4GB+ class 10 u3/v30 sdcard will do).
-- An external USB-based SSD storage with high iops for storage
+- (Optional) An external USB-based SSD storage with high iops for storage

 Flash the image to your microSD card: